This article was originally posted in 2012. I have updated it in August 2020.

 Interestingly, Homeopathy is of more interest and plausible to physicists than it is to Chemists or Biologists.
 Some people have suggested that Homeopathy can be explained by String Theory.
 So I wouldn’t be surprised to find an upcoming episode some which incorporates a discussion of Homeopathy.

 Do you know anyone who is Sheldon-Like?
 That is narcissistic, controlling, intelligent, with poor social skills?
-He or she might not need Sulphur, but such people can definitely be helped with Homeopathy.
+He or she may or may not need Cuprum Sulphuricum, but such people can definitely be helped with Homeopathy.
+Either way, homeopathy can help.
+Direct that person, or that person’s family, to www.lotushomeopathy.
+Click on the BookNow button and schedule a Complementary Consult today, to get started healing tomorrow!